Ianokane1/pawfectionparlour/README.md

 ### Servcies page
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
-Media | All media assets are displayed properly, have no pixelation or stretched images and is responsive on all devices. | PASS
+Media | All media assets are displayed properly, have no pixelation or stretched images, and are responsive on all devices. | PASS
-Responsiveness | Check every element on-page for consistent scalability in mobile, tablet and desktop view.| PASS Book now button | When clicking the book now button on the page, the browser redirects to the booking page. | PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS
+Responsiveness | Check every element on-page for consistent scalability in mobile, tablet, and desktop view.| PASS Book now button | When clicking the book now button on the page, the browser redirects to the booking page. | PASS Accessibility | Checked the accessibility of the page using lighthouse| PASS